-To create appropriate mappers in the IdP configuration one needs to know what the external IdP is actually returning to Keycloak.
-This can be done by increasing the loglevel to DEBUG on the Keycloak instance.
-To do so you need to modify an instance of the keycloaks.keycloak.org CustomResource.
+To create appropriate mappers in the IdP configuration one needs to know what the external IdP is actually returning to Keycloak in the token.
+This can be done by increasing the loglevel of the org.keycloak.social.user_profile_dump keycloak logger to debug.
+To do so you need to modify an instance of the keycloaks.k8s.keycloak.org CustomResource.
 You can get the current yaml definition of it by executing:

 '''

-kubectl get keycloaks.keycloak.org -n knime knime-keycloak -o yaml
+kubectl get keycloaks.k8s.keycloak.org -n knime knime-keycloak -o yaml

 '''